IS200TRPAH1BEC - Turbine Primary Trip Terminal Board

 Configuration

-• Identify Pin Pairs: Locate the pin pairs on the terminal board where JP1 and JP2 are to be placed.
-These pin pairs are typically marked and positioned near the relevant sections that need to be interconnected.
+• Identify the Pin Pairs: Locate the designated pin pairs on the relay terminal board that correspond to jumpers JP1 and JP2.
+These pin pairs are typically labeled on the PCB silkscreen and are positioned close to the signal routing areas associated with the R, S, and T sections.

 The WOC team is always available to help you with your Mark VIe requirements.
 For more information, please contact WOC.